css4j/css4j-dom4j/README.md

 Licence is BSD 3-clause.

 ## Build from source
-To build css4j-dom4j from the code that is currently at the Git repository, you need a current JDK (the build is tested with version 16).
-You can run a variety of Gradle tasks with the Gradle wrapper (on Unix-like systems you may need to type `./gradlew`):
+To build css4j-dom4j from the code that is currently at the Git repository, Java 11 or later is needed.
+You can run a variety of Gradle tasks with the Gradle wrapper (on Windows shells you can omit the `./`):

-- `gradlew build` (normal build)
+- `./gradlew build` (normal build)
-- `gradlew build publishToMavenLocal` (to install in local Maven repository)
+- `./gradlew build publishToMavenLocal` (to install in local Maven repository)
-- `gradlew copyJars` (to copy jar files into a top-level _jar_ directory)
+- `./gradlew copyJars` (to copy jar files into a top-level _jar_ directory)
-- `gradlew lineEndingConversion` (to convert line endings of top-level text files to CRLF)
+- `./gradlew lineEndingConversion` (to convert line endings of top-level text files to CRLF)
-- `gradlew publish` (to deploy to a Maven repository, as described in the `publishing.repositories.maven` block of [build.gradle](https://github.com/css4j/css4j/blob/master/build.gradle))
+- `./gradlew publish` (to deploy to a Maven repository, as described in the `publishing.repositories.maven` block of [build.gradle](https://github.com/css4j/css4j/blob/master/build.gradle))

 <br/>